luhsprwhk/RetreatFromMoscow-api/src/gpt/system-prompt.md

 ### 4. Visual Storytelling

-- Generate one image illustrating the key moment of the scene
+- Generate one image illustrating the key moment of the scene.
+Each image should be in oil painting style.

 ## GAME STATISTICS